 Wine tasting – Greece out of season

-My day continued with a wine tasting session at the Argyriou Winery and Guesthouse in Polydrossos.
+Near Mount Parnassos in central Greece you can find the Argyriou Winery and Guesthouse in Polydrossos.
 Run by the Argyriou family, whose wines are exported to China (big market for red wines), Cyprus (big market for white and red wines) and supplies hotels locally and in the islands, you can rest assured when sampling one of the many on offer, you’re supporting a local company, not a big chain – a family who cultivated their land into vineyards in 1995 and turned their home into a winery in 2001.

 After a delicious taste of three white and three red, I came away with a bottle of my favourite: Manteio White.

-Arachova Weaving Museum
+Arachova Weaving Museum – Greece

 It’s actually the Ethnographic Museum of Arachova and offers a permanent exhibition of local costumes and weaving of rugs from the area, plus a variety of looms – and a temporary exhibition.
 When we visited, it was a rather bizarre (but fun, nonetheless) exhibition of robots, all made by a retired local as his hobby when he worked in the telecommunications industry.
 All parts that were no longer needed, he would collect and made a variety of gadgets from them!

 The Weaving Museum itself also hosted workshops and classes – and every day in the evening, a variety of age groups and levels of ability would come and take weaving classes.
 To me, this was nice to see as it showed that: